-A copy of the UCP shall be available upon request free of charge from Shalen.Bishop@peakprep.org.
+A copy of the UCP shall be available upon request free of charge in the main office and on the school website.
 For further information on any part of the complaint procedures, including filing a complaint or requesting a copy of the UCP, please contact the Head of School.